When is Doctor Who season 12 on TV? What's going to happen? Who's in the cast?

 “And it turned into this awesome, dream job!”

-Bodyguard star Anjli Mohindra (who previously starred in Who spin-off The Sarah Jane Adventures) appeared in the series 12 trailer playing an insect-like alien, who has not yet been named.
+Bodyguard star Anjli Mohindra (who previously starred in Who spin-off The Sarah Jane Adventures) appeared in the series 12 trailer playing an insect-like alien, who is named Queen Skithra.

-It’s also been rumoured that Inbetweeners star James Buckley will appear in one of the episodes recently shot in Tenerife, with the actor apparently spotted on set in a coloured wig and adding a Doctor Who credit to his online Spotlight CV.
+It’s also been confirmed that Inbetweeners star James Buckley will appear in one of the episodes, after the actor had apparently been spotted on set in a coloured wig and adding a Doctor Who credit to his online Spotlight CV.

 Who is writing Doctor Who season 12?